salma-ehab/dbt_new_york_sales_data/models/Documentation/cleaned_data_documentation.md

 {% docs cleaned_tax_subclass_at_present_description %}

-Added tax subclass at present field to encompass both the main class and its associated subclasses.
+Added tax subclass at present field to encompass both the main class and its associated subclass.

 Also, replaced any null values with a descriptive string 'Unknown'.